 The tender activity results in the award of the construction of the structures to a contractor and the supervision works to a supervisor.
 First the tender documents need to be prepared based on the spatial design, site visit and the legal requirements.
 These documents consist of the requirements the contractor has to comply with on various aspects like technical, legal, time, financial and quality.
 As part of the technical aspects the Bill of Quantities (BoQ) and an Owner Estimate (OE) need to be prepared.
 The latter should be based on the life cycle cost.
 Besides the initial investments the cost for maintenance, removal, or reuse, has to be taken into account.
-At this moment, the average investment costs are below 100 EUR per running meter permeable structure (around 1.5 million IDR/m).
+At this moment, the average investment costs are below 100 EUR per running metre permeable structure (around 1.5 million IDR/m).
 The annual maintenance costs are around 50 EUR/m (0.75 million IDR/m), with the majority of the cost for the replacement of the fill material.
 A cost estimate should be developed per section and should be included in the cost estimate for the entire project.
 The estimate for the initial construction and first year of construction consists of:

-- Purchase of material and transport (this is for initial construction and first year of maintenance) - Construction costs - Maintenance cost - Profit for the contractor (approximately 10% of total cost) - Tax (approximately 10% of total cost) - Contingency, uncertainty (approximately 20%, this is not a fixed percentage yet) - Unforeseen (approximately 10% of total cost)
+- ٠ maintenance)

+- Construction costs

+- Maintenance cost ٠

+- Profit for the contractor (approximately 10% of total cost) ٠

+- Tax (approximately 10% of total cost)

-Costs for the maintenance in subsequent years should be based on the monitoring of the degradation of the materials.
+Unforeseen (approximately 10% of total cost) Costs for the maintenance in subsequent years should be based on the monitoring of the degradation of the materials.
 As a first estimate, the annual maintenance cost of the permeable structure stated in this guideline is 50% of the initial construction cost.
-The quality aspects of the tender documents can consist of various aspects like social security and sustainability such as sustainable sourcing of materials.
-Relevant topics for sustainable sourcing are: